lopezmontes/GenoMus/specs/GenoMus_specifications.md

 - **"outputType"**: all functions for genotype generation, grouped according to their output type.
 - **"functionIndex"**: all function for genotype generation,
 ### Indexing a function in the GenoMus function catalogue
-Functions must be included into the JSON GenoMus catalogue following this format:
+Functions are listed into the JSON GenoMus catalogue following this format:
 ```
-{
 "outputType": {
     "scoreF": {
         "sFunctionName": {
             "arguments": ["functionType", "functionType", ...],
             "description": "String describing what the function does.",
         "metadata": {
             "date": (date of creation, in compressed style),
             "creator": (username of programmer),
             (optional information when needed.)
         },
         ...
     },
     "voiceF": {
     ...
-        },
-        ...
-    },
+}
 ```
 - _**functionName**_ should use the corresponding prefix to help a human to know its output type
 - The _**description**_ and _**metadata**_ fields are optional, but very helpful to understand quicky the processes in a genotype, and to add further informations and documentation about the function or the programmer